-During the preparation of this Conservation Area Appraisal the following consultation was carried out:
+During the preparation of this Conservation Area Appraisal, in addition to the public consultation period outlined in Section 1.4, the following consultation was carried out:

-- Site visits and communication with Andrew Gayton, Historic Buildings Officer, and Emma Crampton, Thetford Projects and Partnership manager, both of Breckland District Council. - Visits to the Ancient House Museum to view their archives: - Email communication with John Boughton and Barbara Linsley regarding Grove Lane; and - Consultation with Stuart Wright, Mayor of Thetford, Ancient House Museum and Friends of the Ancient House Museum.
+- Site visits and communication with Andrew Gayton, Historic Buildings Officer, and Emma Crampton, Thetford Projects and Partnership manager, both of Breckland District Council. - Visits to the Ancient House Museum to view their archives; - Email communication with John Boughton and Barbara Linsley regarding Grove Lane; and - Consultation with Stuart Wright, Mayor of Thetford, Ancient House Museum and Friends of the Ancient House Museum.